VidhiVadher/techvidhi.in/_posts/2025-06-10-FreeRTOS_Why_and_How.md

 I thought: “Cool… so now I can multitask like my laptop?”
 Then I tried using it — and instantly got hit with config files, scheduler jargon, and xTaskCreate() nightmares.

-This blog is what I wish someone gave me back then, we can learn the format/method but if we don't know where and how to apply it then its completely useless.
+This blog is exactly what I wish someone handed me back then.
+Because sure — you can learn the syntax and functions… But if you don’t know where, why, or how to use them in real projects — it’s just noise.

-Here, there's no big words.
+So here it is, with no big words.
 No textbook talk.
-Just clear answers to “Why does my LED stop blinking when I read UART?”

 ---
 ## 🧱 Before freeRTOS, let's understand the baremetal